-I used to play the game.
-And I played it well.
+I played the game, and I played it well.

 But nine years ago, I had an epiphany.

 I still practice law.
-But when I look up from my desk, I see Douglas firs, white-tailed deer and the occasional moose.
-Free from the city grind, I see the illusions that trapped me in a world that made no sense.
+But when I look up from my desk, I see Douglas firs, white-tailed deer, and the occasional moose.
+Free from the city grind, I see the illusions that trapped me in a fake reality and convinces us that our world still makes sense.

 It took me nearly forty years to unplug, but I’m hoping that together we can do it a lot faster.
-Because we’re running out of time.
+Because I think we’re running out of time.